Bush camping summary

 Limited bush camp sites are available in remote areas of Lamington National Park between February and November.
-All remote bush camping sites are closed from 1 December to 31 January the following year.
+All remote bush camping sites are closed from 1 December to 31 January.

 These can only be reached by walking using either a topographic map or GPS.
 Remote bushwalking in Lamington National Park requires special skills.